How to Get Gigs in Brighton

 Kemptown

-Brighton's LGBTQ+ quarter has a vibrant live music scene.
+Brighton's LGBTQ+ quarter has its own live music scene.
 Venues here are open to experimental, cabaret, and genre-defying acts.
 The atmosphere is welcoming and audiences are enthusiastic.
 Drag-music crossover nights, acoustic sessions, and electronic-live hybrid acts all find a home.
 Smaller rooms but loyal crowds who come back week after week.

 Hove